edgelesssys/constellation/docs/versioned_docs/version-2.0/intro.md

 ---
 # Introduction

 Welcome to the documentation of Constellation!
 Constellation is a Kubernetes engine that aims to provide the best possible data security.

 ![Constellation concept](/img/concept.svg)

  Constellation shields your entire Kubernetes cluster from the underlying cloud infrastructure.
 Everything inside is always encrypted, including at runtime in memory.
 For this, Constellation leverages a technology called *confidential computing* and more specifically Confidential VMs.

 :::tip
-See our 📄[whitepaper](https://content.edgeless.systems/hubfs/Confidential%20Computing%20Whitepaper.pdf) for more information on confidential computing.
+See the 📄[whitepaper](https://content.edgeless.systems/hubfs/Confidential%20Computing%20Whitepaper.pdf) for more information on confidential computing.
 :::

 ## Goals